xster/flutter-wiki/Triage.md

 3. [bugs with no milestone](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+no%3Amilestone).

+Provide an initial priority for the issue.
+In general, the priorities you should consider are:
+  * `P4` for bona fide bugs in current functionality (including regressions)
+  * `P5` for feature requests.
+  * `P6` for feature requests we're unlikely to work on in the immediate future, according to our [Roadmap](https://github.com/flutter/flutter/wiki/Roadmap).

+If it looks like it's critical --- as in something that stops further builds or is otherwise a major regression in functionality, consider the `P0` label.
+If you assign the P0 label to a bug, you _must_ reach out to a prospective owner to pass the baton for investigation.
+Try the `hackers` channel on the Discord if you don't know someone who can help, or reach out to @kf6gpe, @pcsosinski, or @hixie.

+We reserve `P1` and `P2` labels for things that affect specific customers.
+In general, `P1` issues are bugs blocking top-tier customers from shipping immediately, and `P2` issues are bugs that block top-tier customers from shipping soon. `P3` issues are issues that have been triaged up from `P4` by team triage.

 Finally, one should look at [the least recently updated bugs of any kind](https://github.com/flutter/flutter/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-asc) and see if they are still relevant, applying new labels, updating the subject line if necessary, providing an update if necessary, etc.

 ## General